MarshalX/MarshalX/README.md

 # Welcome to my GitHub ✨

-Software engineer with 3+ years of experience in backend development in Python and JavaScript/TypeScript, practical experience in video & audio real-time communication using WebRTC and frontend development in React + Redux, and first-hand expertise in making C++ bindings for Python.
+Software Engineer with 3+ years of experience in backend development in Python and JavaScript/TypeScript, practical experience in video & audio real-time communication using WebRTC and frontend development in React + Redux, and first-hand expertise in making C++ bindings for Python.

 [![wakatime](https://wakatime.com/badge/user/3dffa020-4a1a-4dcc-8526-a337c2321c39.svg)](https://wakatime.com/@3dffa020-4a1a-4dcc-8526-a337c2321c39)